 “if the value of discovery is to be measured by the fruitfulness of its consequences, the work of Laue and his collaborators should be considered as perhaps the most important of modern physics“

 Beginnings for X-Ray Crystallography

-Lawrence Bragg, the son of the duo was convinced that von Laue’s initial explanation for the pattern of diffracted spots was flawed.
+Lawrence Bragg, the duo's son, was convinced that von Laue’s initial explanation for the pattern of diffracted spots was flawed.
 He noticed that the diffracted spots became elliptical as the film was moved further away from the crystal.
-His explanation is now known as Bragg’s law; an equation describing the relationship between the pattern of spots, the wavelength of the light and the deflected angle, with the planes of the atoms in the crystal.
-Put simply for us non-Nobel awardees, it was proven that you could calculate the orientation and organisation of the individual atoms of a molecule using the pattern of spots on the X-Ray film.
-Using this insight, the structures of simple crystals such as table salt (NaCl) and Potassium Chloride (KCl) were soon solved, leading the way for more complex molecules, including that of DNA in 1953, and Lysozyme in 1965.
+His explanation is now known as Bragg’s law, an equation describing the relationship between the pattern of spots, the wavelength of the light, and the deflected angle, with the planes of the atoms in the crystal.
+For us non-Nobel awardees, it was proven that you could calculate the orientation and organization of the individual atoms of a molecule using the pattern of spots on the X-Ray film.
+Using this insight, the structures of simple crystals such as table salt (NaCl) and Potassium Chloride (KCl) were soon solved, leading the way for more complex molecules, including DNA in 1953 and Lysozyme in 1965.